-- Cargo/Delivery Vans: Vehicles with cargo areas meant to transport and deliver goods.
+- Cargo Vans: Cargo vans are vehicles with space meant to transport and deliver goods.

-- Refrigerated vans: Vans that transport perishable goods (Schwanns, ice cream trucks, etc.)
+- Refrigerated van: Vans that transport perishable goods (Schwanns, ice cream trucks, etc.)

-- Mini Vans: Some businesses use these to transport people and goods if a largo cargo van isn’t necessary.
+- Mini Van: Some businesses use these vehicles to transport people and goods if a largo cargo van isn’t necessary.

-- Step Vans: Delivery vans with a step that provides easy access—think UPS or USPS delivery trucks.
+- Step Van: Delivery vans with a step that provides easy access—think UPS or USPS delivery trucks.

-- Box Vans: Heavy-duty box-shaped vans that can withstand ransporting heavy items.
+- Box Van: Heavy-duty box-shaped vans that can withstand transporting heavy items.

-- Passenger vans: These typically seat 12-15 people for the purpose of transportation.
+- Passenger vans: Passenger vans typically seat 12-15 people for the purpose of transportation.

 - Shuttles: Vans used by airports and hotels to transport people and luggage between locations.